Gurratan Singh

-Gurratan Singh (born May 13, 1984) is a former Indo-Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
+Gurratan Singh (born May 13, 1984) is a former Canadian politician who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 He represented the riding of Brampton East as a member of the Ontario New Democratic Party.
 He was defeated in the 2022 Ontario general election.
+Subsequently he joined the public affairs agency Crestview Strategies.

 Early life and education

-Born on May 13, 1984, in St John's, Newfoundland, Singh is the brother of federal New Democratic Party leader Jagmeet Singh.
+Born on May 13, 1984, in St. John's, Newfoundland and Labrador, Singh is the brother of former federal New Democratic Party leader Jagmeet Singh.

 Singh holds an Honours Bachelor of Arts in philosophy and religious studies from McMaster University in Hamilton, Ontario.

 Later, Singh attended Osgoode Hall Law School at York University in Toronto and graduated with the degree of Juris Doctor in 2010.